 9 Solutions For Fixing Shoulder Pain While Squatting

-Some of the solutions I’m going to suggest will be trying to directly solve the underlying issue.
+Some of the solutions I will suggest will be trying to directly solve the underlying issue.
 For example, shoulder strengthening exercises, mobility exercises, and postural/technical changes to the movement.

-Other solutions that I’ll suggest won’t solve the issue directly but may provide some temporary relief where you’re still able to continue squatting without immediate shoulder pain.
+Other solutions that I'll suggest won't solve the issue directly but may provide some temporary relief where you can still continue squatting without immediate shoulder pain.